LocalCoinIS/dev.bitshares.works/core/knowledge_base/wiki_legacy/howto_20.md

     config.wallet = "default"
         [...]

 If you don't know what to do with these, you certainly shouldn't run a witness just now.
-Instead, read about RPC and the API of BitShares.
+Instead, read about RPC and the API of LocalCoin.
 If you set up everything correctly, you may just run the python script and get the private keys associated to a given account name and the correspoinding balance:

     $ python getbalancekeys.py
-    accountA   5xxxxxxxxxxxxxxxxxxxxxxxxxx<owner wif key>           2750.00000 BTS
+    accountA   5xxxxxxxxxxxxxxxxxxxxxxxxxx<owner wif key>           2750.00000 LLC
-    accountB   5xxxxxxxxxxxxxxxxxxxxxxxxxx<owner wif key>          11246.00000 BTS
+    accountB   5xxxxxxxxxxxxxxxxxxxxxxxxxx<owner wif key>          11246.00000 LLC
     accountB   5xxxxxxxxxxxxxxxxxxxxxxxxxx<owner wif key>          30000.00000 BROWNIE.PTS
     accountB   5xxxxxxxxxxxxxxxxxxxxxxxxxx<owner wif key>            300.00000 USE
     accountB   5xxxxxxxxxxxxxxxxxxxxxxxxxx<owner wif key>          65744.00000 NOTE